My Ladies – Julia Beam Part 1

 Sheriff Lake appeared on November 13 with eleven warrants for the arrest of the “regulators.”[ii]

-A bunch of men dressed as women, or with their faces covered decided to injure and run a young woman out of town, because they felt she led their sons astray.
-I guess “Not my child,” is not a new parental phenomenon.
+A bunch of men dressed as women, or with their faces covered, decided to injure and run a young woman out of town because they felt she led their sons astray.
+“Not my child” is not a new parental phenomenon.

-I also wanted to know what a white cap was in 1891, were they the Ku Klux Klan?
+I also wanted to know what a white cap was in 1891.
+Were they the Ku Klux Klan?
 In a tiny town in New Jersey?
-White cap definition was difficult to find, but white capping is referred to in a few law books, but those laws were focusing on violence against minority groups.
-Julia Beam was not a minority; the definition found in Wikipedia most accurately fit this case:
+The white cap definition was difficult to find, but white capping is referred to in a few law books, but those laws focused on violence against minority groups.
+Julia Beam was not a minority; the definition found in Wikipedia most accurately fits this case:

 Whitecapping was a violent lawless movement among farmers that occurred specifically in the United States during the late 19th and early 20th centuries.
 It was originally a ritualized form of enforcing community standards, appropriate behavior and traditional rights.[iii]

 My conclusion is that it was a term the newspapers used for vigilantism; it may be intertwined with white supremacist groups, but race was not a factor in this event.
 Julia became one of my ladies when I read the first headline.
-She physically survived her ordeal, but I wondered if she went on to live a normal life.
-The next post will examine Julia’s life leading up to and after the attack.
+She physically survived her ordeal, but I wondered if she went on to live an everyday life.
+The following post will examine Julia’s life before and after the attack.

 Sources: